 The study should cover tariff, economic, policy, and regulatory developments related to Mobile Financial services.
 In studying this Question, special explicit consideration should be given to the innovation and the leadership of developing countries not only in implementing but also pioneering the development of MFS for financial inclusion.

-In this context, the issues to be studied shall inter alia include:
+In this Question, the international and/or regional aspects of the following topics should be included:

 1) Affordability of telecommunication services related to the provision of MFS